Daly challenges MSC commanders during Project Inclusion update

 |0

-This work, Daly challenges MSC commanders during Project Inclusion update, by Eben Boothby, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Daly challenges MSC commanders during Project Inclusion update, by Alyssa Crockett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT